gabriel-klein-rev/2298-Big-Data-Revature/Week 2/SQL/week2day4.md

  - MIN()
  - MAX()

 What about NOW()?
 GeeksforGeeks says this is a scalar function.
 I suppose we can think of aggregate functions as taking in ONE OR MORE inputs, and producing exactly one output.
 With NOW() taking in no inputs, we're left with scalar.
 It's really not important, Kyle just thought this was interesting.
+He would probably say there's no right answer.